kevinangers/rob6323_go2_project/README.md

 This reward is optional.
 If hopping is ever observed in your simulation, or you want to finetune the gait to be more symmetrical, this reward ensures that.

 ### Scale Reward
 Add the scale for the reward.
 Adjust the number as needed till you reach your desired gait.
 Start from as high as 1 and decrease until desired results are reached.
-This reward is harsh; so a small scale is necessary.
+This reward is harsh so a small scale is necessary.
 ```
 # In Rob6323Go2EnvCfg
 base_height_min = 0.00  # Originally Deactivated: Can start with 0.0009
 ```
 ### Reward Logic
 This reward penalizes more or less than two feet on the ground.
 The forces for each of the foot are collected.
 The num_contacts finds the number of feet in contact with the ground.
-The final rew_foot2contact finds the percentage and includes a negative sign to penalize the incorrect amount of feet
+The final rew_foot2contact finds the percentage and includes a negative sign to penalize the incorrect amount of feet.
 ```
 # In Rob6323Go2Env._get_rewards
         # Added Logic